jdmichaud/rtr/realtime-rest/README.md

 1. It shall take a url as string
-2. It shall return a ES6 promise which resolve an object containing a data field which points to string of data received like:
+2. It shall return a ES6 promise which resolve an object containing a data field which points to a JSON object:
 ```
 {
   data: '[{"myField": "foo"}]',